Board of Directors

 Lane Myers - Fundraising Coordinator

-Lane Myers joined the CRS Board in 2023, but he has been a part of the Camp Rising Sun family for more than 17 years.
+Lane Myers joined the CRS Board in 2023, but he has been a part of the Camp Rising Sun family for almost 20 years.
 Lane started coming to CRS as a patient camper in 2006.
 After six wonderful years as a camper, he entered the CIT program in 2012 and has been an overnight counselor ever since.
 When he’s not attending activities with his campers or trying to steal a nap in Arapaho, Lane is usually helping plan and setup the dance and talent show.
 Lane is our tech guru and brings new meaning to “CRS Rocks” as our CRS Dance DJ.
 A native of Madison, MS, Lane graduated from Madison Central High School in 2013 and attended college at the University of Alabama.
 When not at camp, Lane works as a carpenter for Myers Family Home Improvements, LLC, and has previously served as the Volunteer Task Force Leader for the Mississippi Ride for Kids.
+He is the recipient of the 2024 COCA Camp Spirit Award recognizing him for his years of service and commitment to the Camp Rising Sun program.

 Andrew (Andy) Miller - Corresponding Secretary

-Andy Miller of Meridian, MS has been part of the Camp Rising Sun family for more than 20 years.
-Andy began attending as a friend of a patient-camper in 1999 and started his volunteer service in 2007 when he was old enough to be a Counselor-In-Training.
-He has now served as an overnight cabin counselor for nearly 15 years.
+Andy Miller of Meridian, MS has been part of the Camp Rising Sun family for more than two decades.
+He first came to camp in 1999 as a friend of a patient-camper, and in 2007—once he was old enough—he began volunteering as a Counselor-In-Training.
+Since then, he has spent nearly 15 years serving as an overnight cabin counselor.

-Andy graduated from Auburn in 2014 with a degree in Building Science.
-Andy married his high school sweetheart Kristen in 2015 and they just welcomed their first child, Hal, in October 2022.
-After graduating from Auburn, Andy travelled around the Southeast working as a multifamily building superintendent and project manager.
-He has worked in 7 different states and successfully built over 2,500 apartments.
-He currently lives in Daphne, AL.
+Andy graduated from Auburn University in 2014 with a degree in Building Science.
+He married his high school sweetheart, Kristen, in 2015, and the couple welcomed their first child, Hal, in October 2022, followed by their second child, Dolan, in 2025.
+After college, Andy worked throughout the Southeast as a multifamily building superintendent and project manager, completing projects in seven states and helping construct more than 2,500 apartments.
+He and his family have recently settled in Dallas, PA, where he now enjoys being a full-time stay-at-home dad.

-Andy joined the Board of Directors in January 2023 and is looking forward to serving his Camp Rising Sun family in his new role.
+Andy joined the Camp Rising Sun Board of Directors in January 2023 and is excited to continue serving the CRS family in his new role as corresponding secretary.

 BioPicTammy1.jpeg